 They reduced the time spent resolving ergonomics issues by 33%, which resulted in significant cost savings.

-In low EHS risk industries, technology can still be deployed to reduce injuries and save money, and Comcast found that self-help resources that drive corrective actions are very cost effective, and allow the organization to track productivity improvements.
+In low HSE risk industries, technology can still be deployed to reduce injuries and save money, and Comcast found that self-help resources that drive corrective actions are very cost effective, and allow the organization to track productivity improvements.

 3. Kinder Morgan – Energy Services and Infrastructure